brunopenso/cryptography/README.md

 - The letters of the message are changed following some rule
 - Each letter changes its identity but retains its position

+Extra information:
+- When the algorithm use only one cypher alphabet per message it means that is a *monoalphabetic substitution*

 ### Pair letters
 Change each letter of the text considering the alphabet splited in half and randomly arranged between the sender and receiver